Tony Walton: Early life

 Walton was born in Walton-on-Thames, Surrey, England, on 24 October 1934.
 His father, Lancelot, was an orthopedic surgeon and his mother, Hilda, was a homemaker.
 He fell in love with the theatre as child when on a family trip to a pantomime.
 At the age of 12, he met Julie Andrews after he had watched her in a performance of Humpty Dumpty in the West End.
 She was 11 at the time.
 He found her number in the telephone book and asked for her address so he could send her some pictures.
 The two became good friends from this point.

-Walton attended Radley College in Oxford where he studied Greek and Latin.
+Walton attended Radley College in Oxfordshire where he studied Greek and Latin.
 Here he put on some ambitious marionette shows, one of which was attended by the English artist John Piper.
 He came to find Walton at the end of the show, and told him he should go into stage design.
 Walton followed his advice and studied at the Slade School of Fine Art in London.
 He spent two years of mandatory military training with the Royal Air Force, as a trainee pilot in Ontario, Canada.
 After completing his National Service, he headed to New York to join Julie Andrews, who was making a name for herself on Broadway.